* Palladium rises for the fourth straight week

 The better-than-expected results stand in contrast with an official survey published on Thursday, which showed China's factory activity shrank for the sixth straight month in October.

-"Considering the economic slowdown still existing, investors are expecting more rate cuts even though the Fed has pushed a pause button on it."
+"Considering the economic slowdown still existing, investors are expecting more rate cuts even though the Fed has pushed a pause button."

 A flattening yield curve indicates market participants believe the U.S. Federal Reserve may be pausing its interest rate cuts too soon.